-The first in his family to finish college with a bachelor’s – majoring in political science specializing in public law from UCSD in 2017 and finish his JD at California Western School of Law – Magna Cum Laude, Carlos Gomez passed the California Bar in June 2021.
+In 2017, Carlos Gomez was the first in his family to finish college with a bachelor’s degree from UCSD where he majored in political science, specializing in public law.
+He finished his JD at California Western School of Law with Magna Cum Laude distinction and passed the California Bar in June 2021.

 During his time at California Western, Gomez published a scholarly article in the school’s law journal: The International Criminal Court’s Decision on the Rohingya Crisis: The Need for A Critical Redefinition of Trans-Border Jurisdiction to Address Human Rights, CAL.
 W. INT’L L. J. – Fall 2019.
 The article analyzed implications of allowing an international court to make a ruling where they have no express jurisdiction and could provide further decisions about human rights in situations like the Israeli/Palestinian conflict.